-During my recent mathematical explorations of natural shapes and forms, my attention has been catched by the shape of birds eggs.
-In the interesting book by J. Adams, A Mathematical walk in Nature , you can find a short review on the different mathematical modelling approach to describe the shape of an egg.
-Among them, the geometrical one by Baker is revealed one of the most versatile as it can very accurately reproduce the shapes of a large variety of bird eggs .
+During my recent mathematical explorations of natural shapes and forms, my attention has been caught by the shape of birds’ eggs.
+In the exciting book by J. Adams, A Mathematical Walk in Nature , you can find a short review of the different mathematical modeling approaches to describe the shape of an egg.
+Among them, the geometrical one by Baker is revealed as one of the most versatile as it can accurately reproduce the shapes of a large variety of bird eggs .
 More recently, the model was used to perform a systematic and comparative study of the shape of bird eggs.
-This study, published on Science magazine , a two-dimensional morphological space defined by the parameters of the Baker’s equation, has been used to show the diversity of the shape of 1400 species of birds.
-Combining these information with a mechanical model and phylogenetics information, the authors have shown that egg shape correlates with flight ability on broad taxonomic scales.
+This study, published in Science magazine , a two-dimensional morphological space defined by the parameters of Baker’s equation, has been used to show the diversity of the shape of 1400 species of birds.
+Combining this information with a mechanical model and phylogenetics information, the authors have shown that egg shape correlates with flight ability on broad taxonomic scales.
 They concluded that adaptations for flight may have been critical drivers of egg-shape variation in birds .

 Il 6 Marzo del 1869 il chimico russo Dmitri Ivanovich Mendeleyev presento’ alla Societa’ di Chimica Russa, una comunicazione dal titolo La dipendenza delle proprieta’ degli elementi chimica dal peso atomico.
 In questa storica comunicazione, Mendeleev pesento’ una tabella in cui organizzava gli elementi chimici allora noti.
 Questa tabella segno’ anche la fama del suo autore poiche’ fu la prima versione della moderna tavola periodica degli elementi chimici.